antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

-The problem was not with `;` colon alone.
+It is something like "Sorry Karthick I need `;` . . . . ".The problem was not with `;` colon alone.
 But with many other things.
 Just rewind some steps and look at the hello world program and think about it.

 The code for doing it is here: